South Dakota Layoffs — March 2010

 After a dip last month, layoff activity has ticked back up.

-The data underscores mounting pressure on the South Dakota labor market, with activity running above both recent and year-ago benchmarks.
+This data points to mounting pressure on the South Dakota labor market, with activity running above both recent and year-ago benchmarks.
 The Government sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by South Dakota.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all South Dakota WARN notices, browse layoffs by state, or download the full dataset.